 Once you arrive, it’s easy to imagine how exasperating it must have been for the Ancient Greek warrior to find himself so bound.
 The impossibly blue waters insist that you dive in, but probably better to hold off until you’ve arrived on land.
 As you navigate the switchbacks carved out of the cliffs, you’ll begin to take in Capri’s enchantments.

 After looking around the lanes of Capri Town, refresh yourself with an Italian feast, the scent of jasmine softening the breeze on your restaurant terrace.
 Later, give in to that siren call and explore the miraculous meeting of water and limestone that is the island’s fringe.
-Take a boat to explore the luminous Blue Grotto, a sea cave that seems to summarize what makes Capri so captivating: exclusivity, color, and a dash of magic.
+Take a boat to explore the luminous Blue Grotto—one of the best natural wonders in Italy—a sea cave that seems to summarize what makes Capri so captivating: exclusivity, color, and a dash of magic.

 Travel Back in Time at Pompeii